-On top of that, new design tools pop up all the time, each one tackling a different part of the problem.
-Instead of making your life as a designer easier, switching between all these tools only decreases your pace.
+Several design tools each tackle a different part of the problem.
+But instead of making your life as a designer easier, switching between all these tools only decreases your pace.

 01. Install Adobe XD and start a new design

 First, ensure Adobe XD is installed on your computer.
 Launch it, take a look at the welcome screen and start a new design with an iPhone artboard template.

 Use the Artboard tool (A) to create a second artboard, then change their titles (by double-clicking on them) to 'iPhone – Team Page' and 'iPhone – Detail Page'.
 Change both Artboards' background colours to black using the property inspector on your right.
 With the Select tool (V) selected, you can press the spacebar at any time to pan across your design.

 03. Download tutorial assets

 I've put together a folder of assets that I'll be using throughout this tutorial.
 You can download them here.
 From Finder, drag 'iphone-status-bar.svg' to the top of Artboard 1 (x: 8, y: 5).
 Then copy and paste it into Artboard 2, so both artboards have the status bar on the top.
 Hit cmd+L to lock these status bars in both artboards so their properties cannot be modified.
 To unlock them, you can use the shortcut again or click the 'lock' icon.